anutron/mootools-depender/README.md

 Inside of `django/mootools` you'll find `settings.py`.
 This file contains all the configuration options for the simple "mootools" project which includes the Depender app.
 You'll find the following options that you may set:

  - DEPENDER_DEBUG - set to `True` (the default) if you want Depender to always load scripts from the disk (i.e. disable memory caching).
 This also disabled compression.
-Note that this is somewhat slow-ish, as every request requires the app to load ALL the JS into memory.
+Note that this is somewhat slow-ish, as every request requires the app to load ALL the JS into memory. **Note** you can set this as an environment variable if you prefer.
  - DEPENDER_PACKAGE_YMLS - a list of package.yml files to include; defaults to the submodules included in this repository (MooTools Core and MooTools More) as well as the Depender Client.
  - DEPENDER_SCRIPTS_JSON - a list of scripts.json manifest files (these are deprecated manifests from < Mootools 1.3 era).
  - DEPENDER_YUI_PATH - the path to the YUI compressor jar.